Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

 ![Create manual offer](../../Assets/Screenshots/Channels/Offers/Offers/CreateManualOffer.png "[Create manual offer]")

+**Create offer**

 - *SKU*
   Enter an individual SKU for the offer.
 The SKU (Stock Keeping Unit) is an identification number and should be assigned only once.

 - *Selection connection*
   Click the drop-down list to select a connection for the offer.
 All available connections are displayed in the list.
 Once a connection has been selected, the *Select attribute set* drop-down list is unlocked.

 - *Select attribute set*
   Click the drop-down list to select an attribute set for the offer.
 All active attribute sets are displayed in the drop-down list.
 The drop-down list is locked if no connection is selected.

 - [CANCEL]
   Click this button to cancel adding an offer.
 The *Create manual offer* window is closed.

 - [SAVE]
   Click this button to save the offer.
-The *Create manual offer* window is closed and the *Create offer* view is displayed, see [Create offer](#create-offer).
+The *Create manual offer* window is closed.

-[comment]: <> (Hier wird es verwirrend mit der Benennung von Fenster Create offer und von darauffolgendem View Create offer.
-Evtl.
-Fenster als Create manual offer oder nur Manual offer umbenennen?)

-#### Create offer
+## Create offer

 *Omni-Channel > Offers > Tab OFFERS > Button Add > Button Manual offer > Button SAVE*